-Early Childhood Education (ECE) (sometimes called early childhood care and education—ECCE) refers to the education that children obtain during early stages of their childhood.
-Early childhood is a crucial time period for the development of the mental functions of children.
-This development, including the emergence of the abilities and skills in areas such as language, motor skills, psychosocial cognitive and learning, is now known to be greatly influenced by exogenous factors, including the nature of the educational environment to which the child is exposed during the first 6 to 8 years of life (Bowman, Donovan and Burns, 2001).
+Early childhood is a crucial time period for the development of children's mental functions.
+This development, including the emergence of language, motor skills, psychosocial, cognitive, and learning abilities, is now known to be greatly influenced by exogenous factors, including the educational environment to which a child is exposed during the first 6 to 8 years of life (Bowman, Donovan and Burns, 2001).

-It has been shown that ECE can be a major input into a child's formal education.
+It has been shown that Early Childhood Care and Education (ECE or ECCE) can be a major input into a child's formal education.
 A number of studies link ECE to increases in school readiness for primary school, and it has been shown that school readiness is an important predictor of early school achievement (Forget-Dubois et al 2007).
 One review of 36 studies of ECE effectiveness in small-scale demonstration and large-scale public programs—each study comparing participants with a control group of non-participants—finds "overwhelming evidence that ECCE can produce sizable improvements in school success."
 (Barnett 1995, pg.
 40)

 Further, early gains in school readiness due to early childhood education have been shown to have enormous positive economic and social impacts lasting well into adulthood, from higher educational attainment and less chance of involvement in criminal activity, to higher status employment and higher earnings (Schweinhart 2007; Sparling, Ramey and Ramey 2007).